ManasPecenek/clinco/README.md

 In these Dockerfiles there are three important points:
 1. We need to tell systemd that it is in Docker. `ENV container=docker`
 2. We need to declare the stopsignal different than the default stopsignal of Docker which is SIGTERM whereas systemd exits on SIGRTMIN+3. `STOPSIGNAL SIGRTMIN+3`
 3. We need to declare a volume for `/var/lib/containerd` in worker node image because the filesystem of pods that will be created in the cluster must be a normal filesystem.
 When you run Docker in Docker, the outer Docker runs on top of a normal filesystem (EXT4, BTRFS etc), but the inner Docker runs on top of a copy-on-write system (AUFS, BTRFS etc).
-Since you cannot run AUFS on top of AUFS, you need to use `VOLUME ["/var/lib/containerd"]` to
+Since you cannot run AUFS on top of AUFS, you need to use `VOLUME ["/var/lib/containerd"]` in the Dockerfile or specify `-v /var/lib/containerd` during container creation.

 --------------